 Think of it like this: when you upload a photo of a weird bug in your backyard, Google's AI doesn't just search for "bug."
 Instead, it fans out into parallel queries - "brown beetle with six legs," "insects found in California gardens," "beneficial garden beetles" - and then synthesizes results across all those angles.
 The system essentially hedges its bets, casting a wider net to make sure it catches the right answer even if the initial image interpretation isn't perfect.

 This matters because visual search is notoriously tricky.
 Unlike text queries where users spell out exactly what they want, images are ambiguous.
-That coffee table you photographed could be mid-century modern furniture, a DIY project inspiration, or a spot to check for similar items to buy. 's AI Mode attempts to understand intent by exploring multiple interpretations at once.
+That coffee table you photographed could be mid-century modern furniture, a DIY project inspiration, or a spot to check for similar items to buy.
+Google's AI Mode attempts to understand intent by exploring multiple interpretations at once.